-- 1. A publicly-announced, simple method for making an oral or written request for a hearing; - 2.
-An opportunity to be assisted or represented by an attorney or other person; - 3.
-An opportunity to examine, prior to and during the hearing, the documents and records presented to support the decision under appeal; - 4.
-Reasonable promptness and convenience in scheduling a hearing, and adequate notice as to its time and place; - 5.
-An opportunity to present oral or documentary evidence and arguments supporting a position without undue interference; - 6.
-An opportunity to question or refute any testimony or other evidence and to confront and cross examine any adverse witness(s);

-- 7. A fair hearing that will be conducted and a subsequent decision made by an official who did not participate in the original decision under appeal (or any previous conference); - 8.
-A fair and impartial decision made by the hearing official that will be based on the oral and documentary evidence presented at the hearing and entered into the hearing record; - 9.
+- 1. A publicly-announced, simple method for making an oral or written request for a hearing. - 2.
+An opportunity to be assisted or represented by an attorney or other person. - 3.
+An opportunity to examine, prior to and during the hearing, the documents and records presented to support the decision under appeal. - 4.
+Reasonable promptness and convenience in scheduling a hearing, and adequate notice as to its time and place. - 5.
+An opportunity to present oral or documentary evidence and arguments supporting a position without undue interference. - 6.
+An opportunity to question or refute any testimony or other evidence and to confront and cross examine any adverse witness(s). - 7.
+A fair hearing that will be conducted and a subsequent decision made by an official who did not participate in the original decision under appeal (or any previous conference). - 8.
+A fair and impartial decision made by the hearing official that will be based on the oral and documentary evidence presented at the hearing and entered into the hearing record. - 9.
 Written notification of the decision to all parties concerned and any designated representative thereof; - 10.
-A written record, including the decision under appeal, any documentary evidence and a summary of any oral testimony presented at the hearing, the decision of the hearing official and the reasons therefore, and a copy of the notification to the parties concerned of the hearing official's decision; and, - 11.
-Retention of such written record must be retained for a period of three (3) years after the close of the school year to which it pertains; these records must be made available for examination by the parties concerned or their designees at any reasonable time and place during such period. - M. Submit a public/press release annually to notify the public of the process for applying for free and reduced price meal benefits.
-At such time during the course of the year the Facility/Site is informed of major employers contemplating or experiencing large layoffs, or other conditions that would result in loss of income to households, the Facility/Site will provide specific information about applying for free or reduced price school meal benefits to employees whose children may be enrolled in the Facility/Site.
+A written record, including the decision under appeal, any documentary evidence and a summary of any oral testimony presented at the hearing, the decision of the hearing official and the reasons therefore, and a copy of the notification to the parties concerned of the hearing official's decision; and,

+- 11. Retention of such written record must be retained for a period of three (3) years after the close of the school year to which it pertains; these records must be made available for examination by the parties concerned or their designees at any reasonable time and place during such period. - M. Submit a public/press release annually to notify the public of the process for applying for free and reduced-price meal benefits and by extension, the Summer-Electronic Benefits Transfer (S-EBT) as an approved household application qualifies children on the application for S-EBT issuance through the NC Department of Health and Human Services.
+At such time during the course of the year the Facility/Site is informed of major employers contemplating or experiencing large layoffs, or other conditions that would result in loss of income to households, the Facility/Site will provide specific information about applying for free or reduced-price school meal benefits to employees whose children may be enrolled in the Facility/Site.
 In addition, the Facility/Site agrees to provide such a public release whenever there is a change in eligibility criteria, unless specifically exempted from doing so.
 The public release must inform the household to contact the school or Facility/Site if any student was not listed on the application. - N. Establish a written procedure to collect money from children who pay for their meals and milk and to account for the number of free, reduced price, and full price and alternate meals served.
-The procedure described will be used so that no other child in the school will be aware of such procedure or the identity of the children receiving free or reduced price meals or free milk. - O. Submit to the North Carolina Department of Public Instruction, School Nutrition Services, 6324 Mail Service Center, Raleigh, NC 27699-6324, any revisions to the administrative procedures outlined in this policy statement before implementation.
+The procedure described will be used so that no other child in the school will be aware of such procedure or the identity of the children receiving free or reduced-price meals or free milk. - O. Submit to the North Carolina Department of Public Instruction, Office of School Nutrition, 6324 Mail Service Center, Raleigh, NC 27699-6324, any revisions to the administrative procedures outlined in this policy statement before implementation.
 Such changes will be effective only upon approval by the department.
 All changes in eligibility criteria must be publicly announced in the same manner used at the beginning of the school year.